parth-khanolkar/Krypt-Web3-TokenExchange/README.md

     npm run dev

-   Open your browser and visit http://localhost:3000 to view the Hoobank Landing Page.
+   Open your browser and visit http://localhost:3000 to view the Krypt token exchange website.

    You will need to have MetaMask extension in your browser to use this website.